Thinger32 NB-IoT

 Example code

 This example code shows how to work with the NB-IoT connection by means of TinyGSM and Thinger.io libraries.
-To work with the WiFi or Bluetooth modems, developers just need to use the ESP32 common source codes.
+To work with the WiFi or Bluetooth modems, developers just need to use the ESP32 common source code.

 ```cpp